mcidclan/cloud-of-voxels/README.md

 cloud-of-voxels
 ===============
-This is a basic Voxel to Pixel renderer project,
+This is a basic Voxels to Pixels rendering project,

-using Ray Casting through an Octree.
+using Ray Tracing through an Octree.

 For each Pixel, a Ray is generated and will go through the Octree,